harmonydata/harmonydata.github.io/content/en/discovery/ptsd-datasets-and-studies.md

 Uncovering critical insights about Post Traumatic Stress Disorder (PTSD) and the variation of its impact on individuals over time is crucial for healthcare and social science professionals.
 In such a scenario, having access to the right datasets can be like striking gold.

 Harmony Discovery is a powerful tool for researchers seeking datasets about longitudinal studies on PTSD - it's an advanced data discovery platform that employs large language models to match questionnaire items and variable names in a highly accurate manner.
 The main purpose?
-To guide researchers to the right dataset to observe and analyze subjects over an extended period and understand the developmental and behavioral changes associated with PTSD.
+To guide researchers to the right dataset to observe and analyse subjects over an extended period and understand the developmental and behavioral changes associated with PTSD.

 ## Notable Features of Harmony Discovery